-Ischemia is the technical medical term for oxygen deprivation back pain.
+Ischemia is the technical medical term for oxygen deprivation.
 The term comes from the Greek words isch meaning restriction and hema meaning blood.
 The body can suffer blood restriction to any of its systems or tissues.

 Oxygen deprivation is a process that can cause pain and neurological symptoms in almost any location of the body.
 All human tissues need oxygen in order to function properly.